Toufool/AutoSplit/README.md

 - Time in milliseconds that the program waits before hitting the split hotkey for that specific split.

 ### Custom Split Image Settings
-- Each split image can have different thresholds, pause times, delay split times and can be flagged.
+- Each split image can have different thresholds, pause times, delay split times, loop amounts, and can be flagged.
 - These settings are handled in the image's filename.
 - Custom thresholds are place between parenthesis `()` in the filename and the custom thresholds checkbox must be checked.
 All images must have a custom threshold if the box is checked.
 - Custom pause times are placed between square brackets `[]` in the filename and the custom pause times checkbox must be checked.
 All images must have a custom threshold if the box is checked.